 Using GPS (Global Positioning System) has become an essential skill in many fields of outdoor activities.
 This workshop will provide a hands-on introduction for people who have never used a GPS and a refresher for those whose GPS skills are rusty.
 The workshop will be led by Murphy Shewchuk – a well-known author of numerous outdoor travel and hiking guides and long-time GPS user.
 Topics covered will include the basics of setting up and using a hand-held GPS, setting and finding waypoints and some basic mapping.

-The workshop is primarily aimed at Nicola Naturalist Society members involved with our Amphibian Monitoring Project, but is also free to all NNS members.
+s primarily aimed at Nicola Naturalist Society members involved with our Amphibian Monitoring Project, but is also free to all NNS members.
 Non-members can participate for a $10 donation.
 The workshop will begin at 1 PM with a classroom session at NVIT (Room U029) and continue with outdoor practical exercises.
 Bring your own GPS if you have one.
 The Amphibian Monitoring Project has 3 GPS units which will be available for those volunteers.